Q: What are the different types of SDSMA membership?

 Q: What if I prefer not to be part of my District Medical Society?

-A: SDSMA members are automatically members of a District Medical Society and one is not independent of the other.
+A: SDSMA members are automatically members of a District Medical Society.

 Q: If I already belong to my specialty society, does that automatically make me a member of the SDSMA?